briandarley/partner-center-docs-powershell/docs-conceptual/partnercenterps-3.0/multi-factor-auth.md

 ```

 > [!IMPORTANT]
-> The application identifier *a0c73c16-a7e3-4564-9a95-2bdf47383716* is for the Exchange Online PowerShell Azure Active Direcotry application.
+> The application identifier *a0c73c16-a7e3-4564-9a95-2bdf47383716* is for the Exchange Online PowerShell Azure Active Directory application.
 When requesting an access, or refresh, token for use with Exchange Online PowerShell you will need to use this value.

 #### MS Online